francesco-losciale/EasyList/README.md

 ### This todo list project showcases:

-- Usage of react-native to build ios and Android apps
+- React-native to build ios and Android apps
-- Use mobx-state-tree for state management
+- mobx-state-tree for state management
 - How to test views individually with reactnative testing library
 - How to test user journeys using detox for e2e tests

 #### What's next:

 - Improve UX
-- Send data to the backend
+- Send data to a backend service
-- Copy link to a list and share it
+- Share a link to a list to another user

 #### Prerequisites: